SaaS Metrics: 15 KPIs Every B2B Leader Must Track [2026]

 Benchmark

-For early-stage SaaS (pre-£1M ARR): 15-20% month-over-month is strong.
-For growth-stage SaaS (£1M-£10M ARR): 8-12% month-over-month is strong.
-For scale-stage SaaS (£10M+ ARR): 3-6% month-over-month is strong.
-These benchmarks reflect the natural deceleration that occurs as the base grows — maintaining the same percentage growth rate on £10M ARR is ten times harder than on £1M ARR.
+Early-stage (pre-£1M ARR): 15-20% MoM is strong.
+Growth-stage (£1M-£10M ARR): 8-12% MoM.
+Scale-stage (£10M+ ARR): 3-6% MoM.
+These reflect the natural deceleration as the base grows — maintaining the same percentage growth on £10M ARR is ten times harder than on £1M.

 Why it matters